 I have a few examples of her love notes displayed below.
 Unfortunately I do not have the dates on all of the notes.
 They are however representative of notes given me over many years.
 They never stopped coming until finally Alzheimer's took over June's life.
 Most notes were lost over the years including our letters to each other while I was serving in the Army and a thousand miles away from June.

-The notes continued over the years of our marriage and ended after the year 2000 when Alzheimer's begain to take over June's life!
+The notes continued over the years of our marriage and ended after the year 2000 when Alzheimer's begin to take over June's life!
 While June continued to do very well until after the year 2002, the last love note ended in the year 2000.
 The signature was still strong and the greeting was appropriate.
 Birthday cards and Valentines from June were last received in the year 2003 as June was rapidly coming under the influence of Alzheimer's...her signature was shaky and written greetings with the signature had words out of place or inappropriate...it was so sad to observe the impact on June's mind.

 I never called June by her given name.
 I always used one of my pet names for her.
 Her use of the name "Doll" in the signature on the first undated example shown below was one of such pet names that I frequently used.
 In the 1983 love note June uses two of my pet names for her - "Doll" and "Monkey Putt".
 In a 1986 note she uses "Tonkey" - pronounced "Tunkee".

-(The below example was one of the cutest of the love notes given to me - Hence it is shown first!)
+(The below example was one of the cutest of the love notes given to me and is shown first!)

-(Below is inside page of the August 1977 note.)
+(Below is the inside page of the August 1977 note)